Its-Samir/formaze/README.md

 -  Description:
    Any additional props that can be passed to an HTML input element.
 These props allow you to customize the input field, such as adding a placeholder, className, type, etc.

-### `useFormSchema`
+### `makeFormSchema`

-useFormSchema is a utility function that generates a Zod schema based on the provided configuration.
+The makeFormSchema is a function that generates a Zod schema based on the provided configuration.
 It supports various field types such as string, email, password, number, date, and boolean, along with validation rules like minLength, maxLength, regex, etc.

 #### Arguments